The Art of Eye Maintenance

 Beauty: How to keep our eyes bright and beautiful

 Let’s start with what we shouldn’t do.
-We shouldn’t pickle the skin around the eyes with toxic chemicals, that’s what!
+We shouldn’t pickle the skin around our eyes with toxic synthetic chemicals, that’s what!
 And yet, this is exactly what most of us do, mainly because they’re found in a lot of eye creams and moisturizers, as well as most of the eye makeup currently on the market.

-We need to stop.
 These chemicals can lead to a variety of conditions ranging from red, scaly eyelids to serious long-term health conditions.
 Benzalkonium chloride, for example (otherwise known as BAK) is well documented to be toxic to the epithelial cells of the eyes, which not only help protect the eyes from environmental irritants but also help them absorb and distribute nutrients.
 Given that BAK is a preservative commonly found in eyeliner, mascara, and makeup remover, this is a major concern.
 Likewise, ingredients that have been linked to cancer like formaldehyde, parabens, and retinyl acetate are still found in too many eye products.

 The second option is undoubtedly easier (and the one we recommend!), especially since a number of great organic face and eye creams are now on the market, as well as an increasing number of natural makeup products for our eyes.